techpuls-damir/nsorg-cli/README.md

+# nsorg-cli native-image

+- created coresponding deps.edn for lein project and made aliases for building uberjar and native image (see Makefile)
+- needs installed native-image, eg with sdkman on ubuntu (first installs graalvm and then native-image tool)

+      sdk install java 21.2.0.r11-grl
+      sdk use java 21.2.0.r11-grl
+      gu install native-image

 # nsorg-cli [![Build Status](https://travis-ci.org/immoh/nsorg-cli.svg?branch=master)](https://travis-ci.org/immoh/nsorg-cli)

 Organize `ns` form in a way that whitespace and comments are preserved, using the [Clojure CLI](https://clojure.org/guides/deps_and_cli).